jasperanders/Bachelorthesis/Thesis/md/thesis.md

 - Randomization of questions.

-- Make use of partial open book exams.
+- Make use of partial open-book exams.
 -->

-When thinking about any assessment the consideration and handling of academic dishonesty (e.g. cheating in an exam) is one of the most important parts.
-Moving from paper to e-exams poses the question of what parts must be adjusted to accommodate for changed circumstances and environments.
+When thinking about any assessment, considering and handling academic dishonesty is one of the most important parts.
+Moving from paper-based to e-examination poses the question of what parts must be adjusted to accommodate for changed circumstances and environments.

 @Mccabe2005 poses seven fields of possible cheating in exams which he then evaluates by occurrence and perceived severeness.
-Six of which are relevant for this thesis' purpose[^1].
-The fields can be described as follows:
+Six of which are relevant for this thesis' purpose.[^1] These fields can be described as follows:

 [^1]: The seventh would be _"Using false excuse to delay test taking"_.

 **Student cooperation**:

-- **Knowing the questions.** Learning about the exam content from someone who has already taken it.
+- **Knowing the questions.** Learning about the exam content from someone who has already taken the test.
 - **Cooperation with outsiders.** Receiving disallowed help from someone outside the examination context.
-- **Cooperation with fellow examinees.** Copying from another student during an exam with their knowledge or working together to solve questions.
+- **Cooperation with fellow examinees.** Copying from another student during an exam with them knowing or working together to solve questions.

 **Use of disallowed aid**:

-- **Exploit environmental circumstances.** Copying from another student during an exam without their knowledge.
+- **Exploit environmental circumstances.** Copying from another student during an exam without them knowing.
 - **Use of unauthorized notes.** Bringing prepared cheat notes to use in the exam.
 - **Use of electronic, unauthorized aid.** Using search engines or the lecture material to solve questions.

-Before thinking about how to obviate these cheating scenarios an important statement must be made: Cheating cannot completely be eliminated.
+Before thinking about how to obviate these cheating scenarios, an important statement must be made: Cheating cannot completely be eliminated.
 There are always means for students to engage in cheating.
-Although e-exams cannot change that we can find measures to prevent cheating to a certain degree.
+Although e-exams cannot change this fact, we can find measures to prevent cheating to a certain degree.

 **Knowing a question.** The creation of questions is a time-consuming process.
-An examiners strategy thus may be to keep questions as secret as possible and reuse them throughout multiple exams.
+Thus, an examiner's strategy may be to keep questions as secret as possible and reuse them throughout multiple exams.
 This is a rather ineffective strategy as platforms such as @Studydrive often provide comprehensive exam protocols.
 These protocols are contributed by examinees who have already taken a given exam.
 The digital nature of e-exams inhibits the use of the above approach.
 Students are able to capture questions and distribute them even faster and more accurately.
 Thus, e-exams must choose a different solution.
 Instead of having few questions and keeping them secret, e-exams have to leverage large question pools.
-As question pools grow larger it becomes unfeasible for students to _know_ every available question.
+As question pools grow larger, it becomes unfeasible for students to _know_ every available question.

-**Cooperation with other examinees.** For _closed questions_ this cooperation can be prevented by using tight time restrictions.
-As already stated above, these questions fall in the category _either-you-know-the-answer-or-you-don't_.
+**Cooperation with other examinees.** For _closed questions_, this cooperation can be prevented by using tight time restrictions.
+As already stated above, these questions fall into the category _either-you-know-it-or-you-don't_.
 There is no need for a lengthy reflection period.
-With these short time frames, there simply is not time for cooperation with others.
+With these short time frames, there is no time for cooperation with others.
 For more open question types, time limitations are not as tight.
 At the same time, answers require more in-depth considerations.
-To ensure that students write down their own ideas and cannot share their thoughts, the input possibilities must be limited.
-Copying and pasting should be disabled to prevent sharing of answers between students.
-To further inhibit cheating, the order of questions should be randomized and the navigation between questions should not be allowed.
+To ensure that students write down their own ideas and do not share their thoughts, the input possibilities must be limited.
+Copying and pasting should be disabled to prevent the sharing of answers between students.
+To further inhibit cheating, the order of questions should be randomized, and the navigation between questions should not be allowed.

 **Cooperation with outsiders.** As decentralized e-exams are not conducted in a controlled environment, cooperation with outsiders becomes a severe problem.
 Examinees could try to take the exam in the presence of an expert.
 Some try to solve this problem by using proctored e-exams.
-These exams use live surveillance through webcam and microphone that is evaluated by a person watching in real time.
-This approach hardly scales as for every 4-5 students a supervising proctor is needed.
-Programs like @ETSTOEFL can make use of such a system, as their high test fees leave room for additional expenses.
+These exams use live surveillance through webcam and microphone evaluated by a person watching in real-time.
+This approach hardly scales as for every 4-5 students, a supervising proctor is needed.
+Programs like @ETSTOEFL can use such a system, as their high test fees leave room for additional expenses.

-Although, live surveillance of students is not a valid option, the psychological effects of being monitored can be leveraged.
-A measure might be to make use of integrated webcams and microphones of the devices at hand.
+Although live surveillance of students is not a valid option, the psychological effects of being monitored can be leveraged.
+A measure might be to employ integrated webcams and microphones of the devices at hand.
 This video and sound data can be reviewed if needed.
-More importantly, it creates a mental barrier.
-If examinees really commit to engage in academic fraud they will most certainly find a way to do so.
+More importantly, it creates a mental barrier to cheating.
+If examinees commit to academic fraud, they will most certainly find a way to do so.
 The goal is to prevent those from cheating, that would only cheat if there was no threat of being caught.
 The sole existence of any measures makes students behave more honest.
-This can be compared to video surveillance that makes crime less common at public places [@WELSH2004].
+This can be compared to video surveillance that makes crime less common in public places [@WELSH2004].

-**Exploit environmental circumstances.** (e.g. Peeking at answers) Again randomization can solve this problem.
+**Exploit environmental circumstances.** Again randomization can solve this problem.
 As questions appear in a different order for each student, even multiple-choice questions cannot simply be copied.

-**Use of unauthorized cheat notes or electronic aid.** Following the argument made about partial open book exams we find that besides time constraints no additional measures must be enforced.
+**Use of unauthorized cheat notes or electronic aid.** Following the argument made about partial open-book exams, we find that besides time constraints no additional measures must be enforced.
 Cheat notes are redundant if there is no time to use them.

-We find E-exam software to be able to enforce measures against cheating.
+We find e-exam software to be able to enforce measures against cheating.
 Still, as specific software is in use, the degree of cheating must constantly be assessed.
 Further software bugs must be fixed, while security flaws must be identified and resolved.

-For the requirement of _protection against cheating_ we find four main design principles.
+For the requirement of _protection against cheating_, we find four main design principles.
 First, the creation and management of large question pools must be possible.
-Second, it must be possible to enforce per question time constraints.
+Second, per question time constraints should be enforceable.
 Further, the question order must be randomizable.
-Lastly, a way to create the feeling of being surveilled must exist.
+Lastly, a way to create the feeling of being surveilled should exist.

 ## Transparency

 The examination process should be transparent for examinees.
 Students must be able to understand their mistakes and shortcomings.
 This implies that the exam software provides ways to give feedback.
 Further, as examiners are not free of mistakes, corrections can sometimes be faulty.
-Well implemented transparency allows students to review the examiners correction and contest against individual corrections.
-Important to mention is, that every student should get the chance to review their exam.
+Well implemented transparency allows students to review the examiner's correction and contest against individual corrections.
+Important to mention is that every student should get the chance to review their exam.
 The digital nature of e-exams makes this degree of transparency easy to realize.
-Sharing a corrected digital copy of an exam, allows examinees to review their answers and understand their gaps in knowledge.
-Contestation against certain corrections could also be processed within the exam software.
+Sharing a corrected digital copy of an exam, allows examinees to review their answers and understand their knowledgen gaps.
+Contestation against specific corrections could also be processed within the exam software.

-For the requirement of _transparency_ we thus find two main design principles.
+For the requirement of _transparency_, we thus find two main design principles.
 First, the examiner must be able to give feedback to answers.
 Second, this feedback must be made available to the student.

 ## Attributability, Protection of Data and Integrity

 Exam data is highly sensitive and demands high levels of information security.
-As with any information system, basic information security principles apply.
+As with any information system, fundamental information security principles apply.
 The following points prove to be of special importance.

 Exam data must be uniquely traceable to examinees.
-This can be easily realized by having examinees log into a user account before they can perform any action.
+This can be realized by having examinees log into a user account before they can perform any action.
 Examinees either get a unique identifier in-software or a unique identifier that is provided by the testing authority.
 Any of their actions is then linked to their user id.

 To assure solid data protection, strong user rights management must be enacted.
 This guarantees that only authorized groups can view or correct exams.
-In this way data is largely protected from missuses.
+In this way, data is largely protected from misuse.

 <!-- Das hier ist einfach noch schlecht!
 Ist aber ein punkt für integrity and data prot-->

 This measure ties into the integrity of exam data.
-As access is restricted exam data cannot be changed.
-To provide even more security, answered questions can be sent to a central server instance as soon as students continue to the next question.
+As access is restricted, exam data cannot be changed.
+To provide even more security, answerers can be sent to a central server instance as soon as students continue to the next question.
 Further, frequent database backups of the exam data should be standard procedure.

 Another consideration to take into account is the availability of the source code.
 Processes should be completely transparent and comprehensible.
 Exam authorities should be able to host exams themselves.
 This can be achieved by providing the exam software in open source format.
-Adding, an open source format can leverage crowd participation to render software more bug-free and to eliminate existing security flaws.
+Adding, an open source format can leverage crowd participation to render software more bug-free and eliminate existing security flaws.

-For the requirement of _attributability, protection of data and integrity_ we thus find three main design principles.
+For the requirement of _attributability, protection of data, and integrity_, we thus find three main design principles.
 First, sound user rights management must be enforced.
 Second, user actions must be traceable.
 Third, source code should be well maintained and open source.

-## Conclusion

 In the previous section we have developed design principles.
 These principles allow as to create a valid examination solution.
-Further it allows us to evaluate existing solutions and also create a software artifact ourselves.
+Further, it allows us to evaluate existing solutions and also create a software artifact ourselves.

 \newpage

-# Software
+# Evaluating Examination Software

 As mentioned, in this thesis we will evaluate five popular software alternatives: